sundayluckyenyinna/quickdial/Readme.markdown

 For example, it is a common knowledge the bank codes of banks do not change frequently, so it is a performance boost strategy to retrieve them once during application startup and save them to the ApplicationStore.
 When it is needed to be displayed to the user on a ussd page, the bank information can then be fetched from the proximity of the ApplicationStore rather than by the overhead of a network call or a database lookup.

-The following code snippets shows how the ApplicationStore can be used to store data (for example, when the ussd context is initialized) and then displayed to the user in a UssdSubMenuHandler
+The following code snippets shows how the ApplicationStore can be used to store data (for example, when the ussd context is initialized) and then displayed to the user in a UssdSubMenuMapping
 </p>

 ```java